DhirenChhapgar/WIPKB/README.md

 Amazon Marketplace Integration
 ==================================
+This integration supports Fulfillment by Amazon (FBA) and Fulfillment by Merchant (FBM) fulfillment channels.
 Using this integration user can import orders placed on Amazon Marketplace into Acumatica and can transfer order fulfillment details from Acumatica to Amazon Marketplace for FBM type of orders.
-Integration supports Fulfillment by Amazon (FBA) and Fulfillment by Merchant (FBM) fulfillment channels.

 This integration doesn’t include
 * Return and refund of orders.
-* Inventory, Products and Customers synchronize between Acumatica and Amazon Marketplace.
+* Inventory/Stock, Products and Customers synchronize between Acumatica and Amazon Marketplace.
-* Settlement/reconcile Amazon FBA Fees etc.
+* Settlement/reconcile Amazon FBA, advertisement Fees etc.

 ### Prerequisites
 * Acumatica 2018 R2 (18.204.0013+) or higher
-* Inventory, Stock Items and Customers has to be setup prior using this integration.
+* Inventory/Stock, Products and Customers has to be setup prior using this integration.
-* Please make sure to have Marketplace configurations created before sync process initiated.
-* Ensure to have Tax configuration done before sync process initiated.
 * This integration requires “Amazon Seller Professional Account” credentials for configuring integrations.
 Please visit (https://developer.amazonservices.com/) for more information on getting MWS Credentials.

 Quick Start